senimanjs/seniman/docs/integrating-with-sql.md

 (Almost) no apps are complete without a database.
 Seniman enables teams to simplify their application stack by allowing direct access to backend databases from component code, directly tying interaction between user events and database operations.

 In this tutorial, we will go through the source code of a simple todo list application built with Seniman that stores data in an in-memory SQLite database.
 The starting code for this tutorial is available [here](https://github.com/senimanjs/seniman/tree/main/examples/sqlite-simple).

-You can download the folder to a local directory and start working from there.
+You can easily download the app's code by running `npx clone-seniman-app` and choosing `sqlite-simple` from the list of examples.
+This will create a new local folder with the app code downloaded into it.

 Inside the newly created project, let's install the dependencies: